clekey/clekeyOVR/README.md

 ## Steps to install (may be changed later)

-1. install OpenVR Runtime such as SteamVR.
+1. install SteanVR.
 1. download [latest] release.
 1. Put downloaded binary to place you want.
+1. Configure SteamVR
+  1. SHOW Advanced Settings in SteamVR Settings (not the OpenVR Advanced Settings).
+  1. In Developers settings, Turn on `Enable global input from overlays (Experimental)`.

 ## Notice